Thanakrit-Anutrakulchai/TPatterns-lua/README.md

 ```
    -------------------------------------------------------------------------------------------------------------------------

-Fuurther examples may be found in 'tests.lua' and 'examples.lua'
+Fuurther examples may be found in 'tests/tests.lua' and 'examples.lua'

 NOTE: I realized too late that there was already a module that does something very similar
 to this called tamale, by silentbicycle.
 There was no intent in copying his work,